alexandresanlim/flutter-todo-list-chat-gpt/README.md

-# To Do list with ChatGPT
+# ToDo list with ChatGPT

 - A simple todo llist app using ChatGPT to generage tasks.
 - To test set your api key on **chatgpt_configuration.dart**.